naymspace/backpex/guides/get_started/installation.md

 ## Set daisyUI theme

-Backpex supports daisyUI themes, to use them you need to do two things:
+Backpex supports daisyUI themes.
+The following steps will guide you through setting up daisyUI themes in your application and optionally adding a theme selector to your layout.

-1. Add the themes to your application.
+**1. Add the themes to your application.**

+First, you need to add the themes to your `tailwind.config.js` file.
+You can add the themes to the `daisyui` key in the configuration file.
+The following example shows how to add the `light`, `dark`, and `cyberpunk` themes to your application.

 ```js
 // tailwind.config.js